-4. How long will your cat be left at home?
-Although cats are fairly independent, they may get lonely when you are gone at work or travelling.
+Although cats are fairly independent, they may get lonely when you are gone at work or traveling.
 Consider adopting two cats so they can have company while you’re away.
 Did you know that we actually recommend adopting two kittens instead of just?
 Kittens raised in pairs get lots of exercise from playing with each other and develop better social skills.

-5. How much does owning a kitty cost?
 Just like everything, cats cost money.
 Be prepared to purchase food, litter, and other supplies monthly and veterinary care annually or whenever your cat gets sick or injured.
 Your new cat will come spayed or neutered, vaccinated, and microchipped.
 Your pet will need vaccinations each year.
-Carol House Quick Fix Clinic is the most affordable place in the area for low cost vaccinations and flea preventatives.
+Ask us about our wellness clinic that provides low-cost vaccines and wellness services.

 Scratching and climbing are natural behaviors for cats.
 Providing them with appropriate cat scratchers and cat furniture and keep your kitty’s nails trimmed.
 Cats adopted from PACC cannot be declawed, as there are many other physical and behavioral risks involved with this procedure.
 If you want a declawed cat, please ask a staff member or volunteer if we have any already-declawed cats.
 If we don’t, we can point you to a local rescue who does!